-We can get caught up in negative thoughts and feelings associated with stress and often times we don’t even notice that we are stuck in that pattern.
+We can get caught up in negative thoughts and feelings associated with stress, and often we don’t even notice that we are stuck in that pattern.

-It’s important to know that we’re not creating a new feeling within us, we’re simply reminding ourselves what it feels like to be calm and relaxed.
-This is a natural human state that we can always return to when we want to.
-Sometimes it takes longer to find our calm state and sometimes we forget that we can even be in this state at all, especially when stress takes over and becomes the norm.
+It’s important to know that we’re not creating a new feeling within us, we’re merely reminding ourselves what it feels like to be calm and relaxed.
+A natural human state that we can always return to when we want to.
+Sometimes it takes longer to find our calm state, and sometimes we forget that we can even be in this state at all, especially when stress takes over and becomes the norm.

 The good news is that you can begin to catch these stress patterns before they spiral into a full-blown stress response and become overwhelming.
 You can learn to bring yourself back to this state of calm sooner and with more ease.

-Take a moment right now to check in with how you feel - physically, mentally and emotionally.
-By checking in on a regular basis, you can start to notice what state you’re in and catch stress creeping up on you and shift yourself into a state of calm.
-By increasing your self-awareness around stress you can begin to relieve your stress much earlier so that it doesn’t grow to be overwhelming.
+Take a moment right now to check in with how you feel – physically, mentally, and emotionally.
+By checking in regularly, you can start to notice what state you are in and catch stress creeping up on you and shift yourself into a state of calm.
+By increasing your stress-awareness, you can begin to relieve your stress much earlier so that it does not grow to be overwhelming.

 Pause.
-Close your eyes and take several deep breaths, letting your focus rest on the sensation of the breath slowly moving in and filling up the lungs, then slowly and gently moving all the way out.
+Close your eyes and take several deep breaths, letting your focus rest on the sensation of the breath slowly moving in and filling up the lungs, then slowly and gently moving out.

-You can do this, multiple times a day.
-The more you practice the easier it will become to shift back into your natural state of peace and calm.
-Once you’re in a more relaxed state you can better deal with whatever caused you stress in the first place, instead of just being stuck in it.
+You can do this multiple times a day.
+The more you practice, the easier it will become to shift back into your natural state of peace and calm.
+Once you’re in a more relaxed state, you can better deal with whatever caused you to stress in the first place, instead of just being stuck in it.

-As you develop this awareness, remember not to judge yourself in anyway and just observe.
-The truth is, stress is not likely to go away completely, but as you increase your self-awareness and practice shifting from a state of stress into a state of calm, you’re helping yourself shift into a more empowered state of well-being.
+As you develop this awareness, remember not to judge yourself in any way and observe.
+The truth is, stress is not likely to go away completely, but as you increase your self-awareness and practice shifting from a state of stress into a state of calm, you’re helping yourself change into a more empowered state of well-being.

-The best way to shift out of a stressed state is to first simply observe that you are stressed then to change what you are focusing on.
-It’s very easy to stay engaged with stressful thoughts and feelings.
-When we stay stuck in that pattern, it continues to get worse.
+The best way to shift out of a stressed state is first to observe that you are stressed then to change your focus.
+It’s easy to stay engaged with stressful thoughts and feelings.
+When we remain stuck in that pattern, it continues to get worse.

-Take a moment to pause, Close your eyes.
-Take a few deep breaths and take 30-60 seconds to breath and tune into the sensations of the breath.
+Take a moment to pause.
+Close your eyes.
+Take a few deep breaths and take 30-60 seconds to breathe and tune into the sensations of the breath.

 Much of our stress is caused by problems that are out of our control or inconvenience us.

-► If you would like some support and encouragement to help you manage your stress and improve your life satisfaction, please consider scheduling a FREE consultation session with Teena Evert.
+If you would like some support and encouragement to help you manage your stress and improve your life satisfaction, please consider scheduling a Complimentary Career Consultation with Teena Evert.